No display on the monitor

 Verify the brightness and contrast is turned up or adjust the brightness and contrast.
 If adjusting the brightness or contrast has no affect on the monitor continue reading through the other possibilities.

 Does the computer beep when it is powered on or does it appear that the computer has activity?
-If the computer does not beep or beeps abnormally it is possible that the computer itself is experiencing a hardware issue or is exhibiting a No Post.
+If the computer does not beep or beeps abnormally the computer is experiencing a hardware issue or is exhibiting a No POST.
 Run through the POST troubleshooting steps to determine the failure.

 If you have followed the above recommendations and are still encountering the same issue, it is likely that the computer may have either a bad video card or monitor.
 The best method of determining this is to do one or both of the following: